GDPR for sales: How to find new customers without breaking the law!

 There’s no escaping it:

-The EU’s biggest privacy update in more than two decades is soon upon us – and with 57% of B2B sales professionals not aware of what GDPR is (via Demand Gen Report) – now is the time to look at how GDPR affects your sales team and how you can prospect under GDPR.
+The EU’s biggest privacy update in more than two decades has now come into effect – and with 57% of B2B sales professionals not aware of what GDPR is (via Demand Gen Report) – now is the time to look at how GDPR has affected your sales team and how you can “legally” prospect under GDPR.

 With that being said, let’s get started.